kings-cs/CS380-F17-LampronChet/README.md

 <br> I attempted to convert pad array to parallel, but that left me with a division by 0 in my kernel and a log file with a stack trace that I could not read.
 The code is there, but commented out.
 <br> I have coded all pieces of the radix sort in parallel, the sequential code is left in place but commented out.
 <br> The kernels can be found in /Kernels/RadixKernels.

+IX.
+Seamless clone notes:
+<br> Please select the scene first.
+Clicking the merge button under options will ask you to select your clone image.